-Fifteen (15) additional districts qualify for low enrollment grants above those who currently qualify for Sparsity Grants.
+All districts currently earning sparsity funds qualify under this methodology.
+Thirty-six (36) additional districts qualify for low enrollment/low density grants above those who currently qualify for Sparsity Grants.

 HOLD HARMLESS: PROPOSAL FOR A TIME-LIMITED SPECIALIZED GRANT

 As Georgia transitions to a student-based funding formula and away from the current QBE formula, there will be districts that earn more money due to the changes and districts that will earn less money due to the changes.
 After several years of declining revenue due to a struggling economy, local school districts are beginning the recovery from the Great Recession with the Governor's recent reductions in austerity cuts.
 Districts must be confident that there is no intent, explicit or implicit, that the process for developing a new funding formula will result in any school district experiencing a sudden decrease in state funding.